 If the arguing and shouting is persistent-please report this to us.

 Pets provide support and company to their owners.
 Although it is natural for dogs to bark when it is happening persistently or at night, it can be annoying and upsetting.

 If you are concerned about the wellbeing of a neighbour's pet, then please contact the RSPCA.

 We want everyone to enjoy their home and to not be disturbed by loud music.

 If you feel you are being disturbed, then we would suggest you contact your local Environmental Health team.
-If they are taking action against your neighbour, then this as evidence.

 If this noise is persistent (several times a week for at least 30 minutes) or during the night (11pm to 7am) then please keep a record by completing our anti-social behaviour diary and report this to us.